yvonne-nguyen/dh110/assignments/assignment-6.md

 Yvonne Nguyen | DH 110
 ---
 ## Purpose
 My project is centered around an app that assists users in finding and scheduling a vaccine.
 The purpose of an interface design is to make the user's experience with using a product as "smooth" as possible.
-Interface design primarily focuses on the aesthetics of a product: typography, layout, color, etc.
+Interface design primarily focuses on the aesthetics of a product: typography, layout, color, etc. This prototype contains two features that I initially wanted to implement: the notice page and the filter and sort options.
+Aside from this, I also have a screen that allows users to input their address and filter the distance prior to showing the the results.
+There are also screens that depict the vaccination location details (e.g., phone number, hours of operation), and screens that allow the user to fill out their personal information, insurance information, and primary physician’s information, as well as a summary screen.

 ### Wireframe
 This is a screenshot that provides a brief overview of what my wireframes look like.
 I cannot take a screen of all of my screens because I have over 20 and that would obscure the details on each indvividual screen.
 The link to my Figma prototype is [here](https://www.figma.com/file/EkkyhsjrsY9pp6xjSA3D2a/dh110-assignment-6%3A-high-fidelity-prototype?node-id=0%3A1).